 As a health professional, you help people every day who have health challenges and need your help.
 Unfortunately, even with your years of education and experience, it’s possible for you to make a mistake.
 If an error – real or perceived – ever results in a lawsuit, it can have severe effects on your ability to practice medicine.
 One of the best ways to protect yourself is by getting an adequate medical malpractice insurance policy in place.

-An independent agent can provide professional assistance to help you identify your risks and the best coverage to meet your needs.
+An independent insurance agent can provide professional assistance to help you identify your risks and the best coverage to meet your needs.
 These agents have signed a Pledge of Performance and are dedicated to assisting you.
 Your member agent can help you compare medical malpractice insurance quotes from several insurance providers and identify the plan that meets your needs and budget.
-Contact a member agent in the Trusted Choice network for personal assistance today.
+Contact an independent insurance agent for personal assistance today.

 Malpractice insurance is a form of professional liability insurance that deals with the specific risks healthcare professionals face.
 Even if you have employer coverage, it’s a good idea to have your own medical malpractice insurance.
 If a patient accuses you of deviating from the standards of practice and desires compensation, a claim can be made against your malpractice liability policy or a patient could file a lawsuit against you.

-Your medical malpractic insurance will provide for your legal defense and settlement costs, potentially protecting your practice from severe financial hardship.
+Your medical malpractice insurance will provide for your legal defense and settlement costs, potentially protecting your practice from severe financial hardship.

 Malpractice suits can be very expensive, so it’s important to find an excellent medical malpractice insurance company that can provide full protection.
 In addition to assisting with a lawsuit, your insurance policy can help cover the costs of conduct reviews by peer panels.
 If your peer review decision causes a loss of income, your malpractice insurance could then step in to help provide compensation.

 Some healthcare professionals may assume that since they work in an office environment, the company’s liability policy can handle any malpractice claims.